Happier Than Ever, The World Tour: Concert synopsis

 The show begins with strobing lights, white backdrops, whilst Eilish is catapulted from under the stage to perform "Bury a Friend", accompanied by a drummer, Andrew Marshall, and her brother, Finneas, on guitar.
-It was followed by "slinkier" and "hard-hitting" track "I Didn't Change My Number".
-Next, she sung "NDA", while the stage projected a street and the monitors were displaying cars swerving, later transitioning to "Therefore I Am", when the screens turned red.
-The singer proceeded with "hypnotic" rendition of "My Strange Addiction" and "downshifted" version of "Idontwannabeyouanymore".
-During "You Should See Me in a Crown" performance, Eilish instructed her fans to stay still "like Squid Game".
+It is followed by the "slinkier" and "hard-hitting" track "I Didn't Change My Number".
+Next, she sings "NDA", while the stage projects a street and the monitors display cars swerving, later transitioning to "Therefore I Am", when the screens turn red.
+The singer proceeds with a "hypnotic" shortened rendition of "My Strange Addiction" and a "downshifted" and shortened version of "Idontwannabeyouanymore" before transitioning to "Lovely".
+During the shortened "You Should See Me in a Crown" performance, Eilish instructs her fans to stay still "like Squid Game" and scream as loud as they possibly can.

-"Billie Bossa Nova" performance was "turned into a libidinous rager" with backdrops projecting faceless, scantily clad dancing bodies.
-According to the New York Times' Lindsay Zoladz, performance of "Goldwing" was a "kinetic call-and-response number."
-Later, she follows with "quiter" song "Halley's Comet".
-Next, Eilish performs "Oxytocin", which also included a fragment of "Copycat".
+The "Billie Bossa Nova" performance is "turned into a libidinous rager" with backdrops projecting faceless, scantily clad dancing bodies.
+According to The New York Times' Lindsay Zoladz, the performance of "Goldwing" is a "kinetic call-and-response number", where she asks fans to sing, and then she asks fans to sing from their lowest voice possible to their loudest voice possible.
+Later, she follows with the "quieter" song "Halley's Comet" on select shows.
+On select shows, Eilish performs "No Time to Die" next, Eilish performs "Oxytocin", which also includes a fragment of "Copycat".
 The artist additionally asks fans to get as low as possible, so all of them can jump at once.

-To begin the tour's acoustic interlude, Finneas joins Eilish on the stage so that they can perform "Your Power" with guitars.
+To begin the tour's acoustic interlude, Finneas joins Eilish on stage so they can perform "Your Power" with guitars.
 In select concerts, starting with the first night at Manchester on June 7, the two debut the song "TV".
 Alongside "The 30th", it is part of Eilish's two-track extended play Guitar Songs, released in July 2022.
-She and Finneas perform "The 30th" in place of "TV" for the first time in the tour's Manila concert; Eilish remarked that "The 30th" was hard to sing for her due to its personal lyrics.
+She and Finneas performed "The 30th" in place of "TV" for the first time in the tour's Manila concert; Eilish remarked that "The 30th" was hard to sing for her due to its personal lyrics.
 When they do not perform "TV" or "The 30th", Finneas returns to the keyboard, leaving Eilish at center stage to sing "Male Fantasy" by herself.
+On select shows, such as the entire Australian leg, she and Finneas perform "I Love You" to start the acoustic section, mashing it up with "Your Power".